bakame-php/stackwatch/README.md

 You can export the `Profiler` as a JSON string using the `json_encode` method.
-The JSON representation will return the timestamp, the snapshots as well as the metrics associated to all the `Profile` instances attached to the object.
+The JSON representation will return the timestamp, the snapshots as well as the metrics associated to all the `ProfilingData` instances attached to the object.

 ```php
 echo json_encode($profiler), PHP_EOL;